nagyist/tao-user-guide/src/advanced-features/user-management.md

 >TAO concentrates its User Management functions all under the Users icon (two heads), located on the right side of the Assessment Builder Bar.
 User-related functions, accessible to Global Managers, is organized in five functional tabs: Manage Users, Add A User, Edit A User, Manage Roles, and Manage Access Rights.
 Managing roles is of such importance that it will be covered [under its own section, *Role Management.*][i_0060] But the remainder of the tabs will be reviewed here.

 **Manage Users:** This tab provides an overview of all the users registered in your TAO system.
 Included are managers, test-takers, and other roles assigned to the accounts of individuals whom you have granted access.
-From this page, edits can be carried out and reviewed in an easily-read table.
+From this page, edits can be carried out and reviewed in an easily read table.

 **Add a User:** This tab allows the creation of new User accounts on your TAO system.
 These can include any manager or any Test-taker.